ktor-doc-jp/ktor-doc-jp/advanced/utilities.md

 ### Encoding:
 {: #url-encoded-encode}

-Either from a List of Pairs of strings or a `Parameters` instance, you can generate an url-encoded string.
+You can generate a URL-encoded string either from a List of Pairs of Strings or a `Parameters` instance:

 ```kotlin
 fun List<Pair<String, String?>>.formUrlEncode(): String